 Program at a glance

-The Information Architecture program at IIT is a total of 33 credit hours.
-Students attending full time (9 credit hours per semester) typically complete the MS/IARC degree in 2 years.
-Part-time students (3-6 credit hours per semester) regularly finish in under 3 years.
+The Information Architecture program at Illinois Tech is a total of 33 credit hours.
+Students attending full time (9 credit hours per semester) typically complete the MS/IARC degree in two years.
+Part-time students (3-6 credit hours per semester) regularly finish in under three years.

 IARC Core (18 hours)